 The final report of this workshop preceding the Toronto AEESP 2002 Conference has been posted as a downloadable pdf.
 [March, 2003]

 AEESP Environmental Processes Laboratory Manual

-The AEESP Environmental Processes Laboratory Manual, which is on CD, contains over 30 lab descriptions on topics in the areas of Transport and Partitioning Processes, Chemical Processes, Biological Processes and Particle Dynamics and Separations.
+The AEESP Environmental Processes Laboratory Manual, which is available to AEESP members via the Members' Only website, contains over 30 lab descriptions on topics in the areas of Transport and Partitioning Processes, Chemical Processes, Biological Processes and Particle Dynamics and Separations.
 [December, 2002]